On the $h$-majority dynamics with many opinions: Introduction

 \subsection{Previous results}

-There is a vast body of research that investigated the \hmaj dynamics when either \(h\) or \(k\) are constant values, both in the synchronous and in the asynchronous (population protocol) settings \cite{becchettiSimpleDynamicsPlurality2017,BerenbrinkCEKMN17,BerenbrinkCGHKR22,GhaffariL18,CooperMRSS25,Shimizu2025}.\footnote{We remind the reader that in the population protocol framework, the agent that initializes the protocol in any given round is chosen u.a.r.\ in the whole network.} Before exploring the results in the two settings, let us discuss the work \cite{BerenbrinkCGHKR22}.
+There is a vast body of research that investigated the \hmaj dynamics when either \(h\) or \(k\) are constant values, both in the synchronous and in the asynchronous settings \cite{becchettiSimpleDynamicsPlurality2017,BerenbrinkCEKMN17,BerenbrinkCGHKR22,GhaffariL18,CooperMRSS25,Shimizu2025}.
+Before exploring the results in the two settings, let us discuss the work \cite{BerenbrinkCGHKR22}.
 The authors compared the power of the \hmaj dynamics and that of the \((h+1)\)-majority dynamics with \(k = 2\) opinions.
-They proved that, starting from the same configuration, the consensus time \(T_{h+1}\) of the \((h+1)\)-majority dynamics is stochastically dominated by the consensus time \(T_h\) of the \hmaj dynamics in the following sense: for each \(t > 0\), \(\Pr(T_{h+1} \le t) \ge \Pr(T_h \le t)\) in both the synchronous and the population protocol settings.
+They proved that, starting from the same configuration, the consensus time \(T_{h+1}\) of the \((h+1)\)-majority dynamics is stochastically dominated by the consensus time \(T_h\) of the \hmaj dynamics in the following sense: for each \(t > 0\), \(\Pr(T_{h+1} \le t) \ge \Pr(T_h \le t)\) in both the synchronous and the asynchronous settings.
 However, to date no such extension to the case of \(k > 2\) opinions is known.